Mary Osborn | Artists’ Producer and Programme Co-ordinator

 Board of Trustees

-Outside of work, Feimatta is deeply involved with an educational outdoors children’s charity both administratively and in the field – she enjoys building communities and helping young people interact with nature.
+Feimatta is the Environmental Sustainability Manager for the Manchester International Festival.
+She has worked across sustainability, technology development, digital culture and the arts for over 15 years, for organisations including the LSE, Arcola Theatre and FutureEverything.
+Outside of work, Feimatta is deeply involved with an educational children’s camping charity – she enjoys building communities and helping young people interact with nature.

 Katherine Ferris is an Executive Director and Head of EMEA products at Morgan Stanley Investment Management where her team are responsible for the development, launch and maintenance of investment funds for global retail and institutional investors.